DisnakeDev/guide/docs/200-interactions/201-interactions.md

 # What are interactions?

-An **Interaction** is the message that your bot receives when a user uses application command or a message component.
+An **Interaction** is the message that your bot receives when a user initiates an application command or a message component.

 ## Interactions and Bot Users